-the sixth annual
+the tenth annual

 Rocky Mountain Ethics Congress

 an international conference geared to offer the highest quality, highest altitude discussion of ethics, broadly conceived

 The Center for Values and Social Policy in the Philosophy Department at the University of Colorado, Boulder is pleased to invite paper proposals for the tenth annual RoME congress.
 Papers from all areas of ethics and political theory are invited.
 To encourage the participation of junior scholars, the University of Colorado will be awarding a Young Ethicist Prize of $500 for most meritorious submission.
 The prize competition is open to any participating untenured philosopher (including, but not limited to, tenure-track faculty, instructors, and graduate students).

 In addition to the Young Ethicist Prize, we are pleased to announce the Minorities and Philosophy (MAP) Ethicist Prize to be awarded for the most meritorious submission on a topic that addresses a moral, social, political, or legal question or set of questions (i) relating to issues in the profession regarding members of under-represented groups, (ii) regarding philosophy of gender, race, sexual orientation, class, disability, native language, etc. or (iii) addressing normative philosophical questions from an under-represented group perspective.

 Keynote 2: John Doris

 Full paper submission for Young Ethicist Prize Consideration: June 15, 2017.